11.12.25

 "XA" refers to a widely used audio format on the PlayStation, which this fangame adopts for encoding its background music.
 Including it in the title pays homage to the target platform, adds a sense of originality, and serves as a subtle nod to Sonic CD.

 There's two new other builds of this project, for consoles of other regions that are not the US.
 U stands for USA, E stands for Europe, and J stands for Japan.
 Both U and J versions run at NTSC 60Hz, but E stands for PAL 50Hz.
-Notice that, if you play the PAL version of this game, you might feel Sonic a little slower and "float-y", since the game is FPS-locked.
+Notice that, if you play the PAL version of this game, you might feel Sonic a little slower and "float-y", since the game is FPS-locked."

 Changelog